yogiz/stock-transaction-scraper/README.md

 ## Result Data

-The script will be create a csv file with any stock symbol you scrape.
+The script will be create a csv file or in stock.db (sqllite3) with any stock symbol you scrape.

+## Usage Tips

+Use vps server and then run using crontab, so you can scrape regularly for example every 5 minutes